angular/angular/aio/tools/examples/README.md

 * **src/systemjs.config.js** - This is the configuration of System.js used to run the example locally.
 * **src/systemjs.config.web.js** - This configuration replaces the previous one on Plunkers.
-* **/src/systemjs.config.web.build.js** - Same as the previous one but for `-builds` versions.
+* **/src/systemjs.config.web.build.js** - Same as the previous one but for using angular's `-builds` versions.
 * **src/systemjs-angular-loader.js** - It is a System.js plugin that removes the need of `moduleId`.
-* **package.json** - This package.json only contains script tags, no dependencies.
+* **package.json** - This package.json only contains scripts, no dependencies.
 It contains the different tasks needed to run any example.
 Doesn't matter if CLI, System.js or Webpack.
 * **plnkr.json** - This file is used by the Plunker tool to generate a plunker for an example.
 This concrete file is just a placeholder.
 Authors needs to tweak it for each guide.
+More at the [plunker docs](../plunker-builder/README.md).
 * **example-config.json** - This file serves as a flag to indicate that the current folder is an example.
 This concrete file is just a placeholder.
 More on this later in this readme.

 ### The example-config.json

 So what is this **example-config.json** again?
 If an author wants to create a new example, say `/aio/content/examples/awesome-example`.
 The author needs to create an empty `example-config.json` in that folder.
 That serves as a flag so this tool will say "Hey, that is an example, let's copy all the boilerplate there".

-So when the tool runs, it finds **all** the folders with a `example-config.json` file, and puts a copy of the boilerplate in those folders.
+So when the tool runs, it finds **all** the folders with an `example-config.json` file, and puts a copy of the boilerplate in those folders.

 Normally the file is empty, but we can add information in it, for example: